 Audio PZI Zen Online -Taking the role of the host everywhere & Abiding Nowhere guide Allison’s talk.
 Solitude as resting in vastness.
 Loneliness – you may even be in company, but something is missing. revisiting childhood’ solitude and the solitude of mountain trails.
 Abiding ‘somewhere’ keeps me out of vastness.

-A discovery that all the Linji koans we are working with during the retreat are variants on: ‘There’s Nothing I Dislike’.
+A discovery that all the Linji koans we are working with during the retreat are variants on Linji’s “There’s nothing I dislike.”
 They all appear from this core.
 The solitary brightness with no fixed shape or form is yours.
-If you ‘Only don’t object’, or exclude the reality, the brightness is there.
+If you “only don’t object” or exclude reality, the brightness is there.
+As recorded in Summer Sesshin 2016.